Successful proposals must be two things: compliant and responsive.

 All writers on a proposal must read the RFP and understand what is being asked of them.
 They should also read any other solicitation materials from the government, including Amendments and Q&As.

-For a breakdown of the most relevant RFP sections, what to look for in a requirement, and the importance of conducting a team RFP Discussion, see Section 2.3.1 Conduct RFP Read-Throughs in our KSI Advantage© guide.
+For a breakdown of the most relevant RFP sections, what to look for in a requirement, and the importance of conducting a team RFP Discussion, see Section 2.3 and scroll to Conduct RFP Read-Throughs in our KSI Advantage© guide.

 2. Develop and Submit Questions